Koed00/django-q/docs/configure.rst

 .. rubric:: Footnotes

 .. [#f1] Uses :func:`multiprocessing.cpu_count()` which can fail on some platforms.
-If so , please set the worker count in the configuration manually or install :ref:`psutil<psutil>` to provide an alternative cpu count method.
+If so , please set the worker count in the configuration manually or install :ref:`psutil<psutil_package>` to provide an alternative cpu count method.